tzhnahida/RK3568_Learn/README.md

 For detailed schematics and diagrams, refer to the sections below.

+## Project Overview
+This project is based on the RK3568 processor and aims to explore and practice high-performance embedded hardware design.
+I independently completed the schematic design, PCB layout, and basic bring-up testing of the core board.

+The board is intended for embedded learning and system development, with representative educational and practical value.

+## Project Showcase

 ## Core Features
 1. **PMIC**: RK809-5 + Discrete Power
 2. **RAM**: DDR4 2x16Bit